renovatebot/renovate/docs/usage/reconfigure-renovate.md

 1. Create a new Git branch to work on
 1. Install the `renovate` package globally (`npm i -g renovate` or `yarn global add renovate`) to get the `renovate-config-validator` program
 1. Edit your Renovate configuration file
-1. Validate your config by running `insert proper command here`
+1. Validate your config by running `renovate-config-validator`
 1. If the improved config passes the validation, merge the branch into your mainline branch

 ## Nuke config and re-onboard